victoryosiobe/kingchop/README.md

 Slightly different?
 Because, KingChop tries to [correct](#correct) the text.

-Kingchop lets users change other settings easily.
+Kingchop also lets users change settings easily.

 How?
 Through Parameters!

-You decide if output is to be in lowcase, or if delimeters like '.!?' should be in the output, or if text inputed is to be corrected, and lots more...
+You decide if output is to be in lowcase, or if delimeters like `., !, ?` should be in the output, or if text inputed is to be corrected, and lots more...

-Before you skip on.
+**_Before you skip on.
 Kingchop is excellent in ERROR handling.
-You get versbose errors, with [error codes](#error-codes).
+You get versbose errors, with [error codes](#error-codes)._**

-## How To Use?
+## **How To Use?**

 Firstly, you have to install Kingchop, like this in a cli: